 1 Normal Ave., Montclair, NJ 07043 USA

-TEACHING: Timothy Renner teaches the history of the ancient Mediterranean and surrounding areas, Greek and Latin, humanities, and classical archaeology.
-During the past three years he has given courses in Roman civilization (basic Roman history history survey), more advanced ancient history courses such as "Greece, Rome, and the Hellenistic World," "The Roman Republic," and "The Roman Empire"; in Roman Law; in Roman Drama (Plautus's Menaechmi); in methods of teaching Latin; and in Roman history and archaeological field methods during Montclair State's summer field school at the "Villa of the Antonines" in Genzano di Roma, Italy.
+TEACHING: I teach the history of the ancient Mediterranean and surrounding areas, Greek and Latin, humanities, and classical archaeology.
+During the past three years I have given courses in Roman Civilization (the basic Roman history history survey), more advanced ancient history courses such as "Greece, Rome, and the Hellenistic World," "The Roman Republic," and "The Roman Empire"; in elementary Latin and Greek; in methods of teaching Latin; and in Roman history and archaeological field methods during Montclair State's summer field school at the "Villa of the Antonines" in Genzano di Roma, Italy (ancient Lanuvium).

-RESEARCH: Professor Renner's research centers around Greek papyrology, where he has published widely on literary and documentary texts; around the history and archaeology of Roman imperial villas and their relationship to wider Roman society; and around ancient historiography.
-His current research concerns the history of the "Villa degli Antonini" (cf. below), the evidence for imperial slaves and freedmen in ancient documents, and a late Hellenistic historical papyrus treating native rebellions in Egypt.
-He is one of the editors of the Bulletin of the American Society of Papyrologists, an international peer-reviewed journal which publishes articles on all aspects of Greco-Roman, Coptic, and early Arab Egypt, and on ancient documents more generally.
+RESEARCH: My research centers broadly around the history and archaeology of Roman imperial villas and their relationship to wider Roman society; around ancient historiography; and around the evidence of Greek and Latin papyri for ancient history and culture.
+My current research concerns the history and archaeology of the "Villa degli Antonini" site in the region of Latium (cf. below), the evidence for imperial slaves and freedmen in ancient documents, and a late Hellenistic historical papyrus treating native rebellions in Egypt.
+I am one of the editors of the Bulletin of the American Society of Papyrologists, an international peer-reviewed journal which publishes articles on all aspects of Greco-Roman, Coptic, and early Arab Egypt, as well as on ancient documents more generally.

-ADMINISTRATION: Professor Renner is Director of MSU's Center for Heritage and Archaeological Studies (http://www.montclair.edu/chss/center-heritage-archaeological-studies) and deputy director of the Center's "Villa degli Antonini" Project, which since 2010 has been excavating part of a large, Antonine-era villa complex in Genzano di Roma (ancient Lanuvium), Italy.
-He is also the academic coordinator for the interdepartmental Minor in Archaeology and an advisor for the Latin/Teacher Education program.
-He has served as Director and Co-Director of the University's Institute for the Humanities and as the Chair of the Department of Classics and General Humanities.
+ADMINISTRATION, FIELDWORK: I direct MSU's Center for Heritage and Archaeological Studies (http://www.montclair.edu/chss/center-heritage-archaeological-studies) and am co-director of the Center's "Villa degli Antonini" Project, which since 2010 has been excavating part of a large, Antonine-era villa complex in Genzano di Roma (ancient Lanuvium), Italy.
+I am also the academic coordinator for the interdepartmental Minor in Archaeology and an advisor for the Latin/Teacher Education program.
+I have served as Director and Co-Director of the University's Institute for the Humanities and as the Chair of the Department of Classics and General Humanities.

 - 11:30 am - 12:30 pm